enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 -.md

 What are the dimensions of Y
 	they depends on the subjects.
 And the d2 is 1 because we find the weighted sum of all the Beta so we have 1,n(subjects).
 This isjust for one voexels right??

+What's the lenght of the C vector ?
+	Just one because we estimatejust one betas in the 2nd level

+What are one and two sample t-test for 2nd Level?